 A representative has legal authority to help you manage your affairs and carry out your wishes if you need temporary or ongoing assistance — due to illness, injury or disability.

-If you are mentally capable of understanding the nature of what is covered in the legal planning document you are making and the effect of authorizing someone to act on your behalf for health and personal care—you are on the future path.
+If you are mentally capable of understanding the nature of what is covered in the legal planning document you are making and the effect of authorizing someone to act on your behalf for health and personal care—click for the future path.

 - You will make a Representation Agreement Section 9 (RA9) for health and personal care.